ues-io/uesio/docs/redux/README.md

 From this snippet we can see that a middleware is a function decorating another middleware and so on recursively.

-In our stack we do have some custom middlewares for listening to specific actions and accordingly respond to them.
+In our stack, we do have some custom middlewares for listening to specific actions and accordingly respond to them.

 ## Redux-thunk middleware

-The Redux-thunk middleware is in charge of dealing with asynchronous actions.
-Indeed the reducer expects as parameter a plain `JavaScript object` and not a `Promise`.
+Redux-thunk is a middleware specialized in dealing with **asynchronous actions**.
+Indeed the second argument of the reducer - the action - have to be a plain `JavaScript object` and not a `Promise`.

 There are plenty of different asynchronous middlewares for Redux.
 The most famous ones are [redux-saga](https://github.com/redux-saga/redux-saga), [redux-observable](https://github.com/redux-observable/redux-observable/) and [redux-thunk](https://github.com/reduxjs/redux-thunk).
 We do use redux-thunk which is the [most popular](https://www.npmtrends.com/redux-saga-vs-redux-thunk-vs-redux-observable) one.
 [Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using that one.